TaxFairness/LymeTaxIncr2022/Tips.md

 Find the abatement form here: [https://www.lymenh.gov/sites/g/files/vyhlif4636/f/uploads/revisedabatementform.pdf](https://www.lymenh.gov/sites/g/files/vyhlif4636/f/uploads/revisedabatementform.pdf)

 _Rich Brown posted the following tips on the Lyme Listserv.
-Feel free to use (or copy/paste) the information below into your Abatement application.
+Feel free to use the information below with your Abatement application.
-(Be sure to adjust Section E for your property.)_
+(Be sure to adjust Sections E & F for your property.)_

 **Application for Abatement**